lgnq/rtt/README.md

 # rtt: RT-Thread lite version #

+Just keep it as simple as possible! no module, no component init, only support GCC

 RT-Thread is an open source real-time operating system for embedded devices from China, which has strong scalability: from a tiny kernel running on a tiny core, for example ARM Cortex-M0, or Cortex-M3/4/7, to a rich feature system running on ARM Cortex-A8, ARM Cortex-A9 DualCore etc.

 ## Overview ##